25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 Coba ruins

-7. You cannot skip a visit to the magnificent Mayan city of Chichen- Itza’
+8. You cannot skip a visit to the magnificent Mayan city of Chichen-Itza.

-The extraordinary Mayan city is considered one of the most important centers of the Mayan civilization.
-It is a bit commercial but it is definitely worth a visit.
+The Mayan extraordinary town is considered one of the most important centers of Mayan civilization.
+It is a bit commercial, but it is definitely worth a visit.

 Ek Balam